rafa-Nobre/rafa-Nobre/README.md

 ### Who am I? 🤔
 My name is Denys Rafael and I currently live in Parnamirim/Rio Grande do Norte, Brazil.
 I'm majoring in Information Technology at the Federal University of Rio Grande do Norte. <br />
-Personally, I'm fictionalized in books, comics, games, coffee and programming!
+Personally, I'm passioned into books, comics, games, coffee and programming!

 ### My knowledge 🔭
 I already programmed in languages like C, C++ and Java, where I developed some projects throughout my university program.
 Some of these projects are right here in the repositories list! <br />